sun770311/scGPT-pretrain/README.md

 ![Training](https://github.com/sun770311/scLLM-pretrain/blob/main/Training.png)

 ## Results
 Save the best performing model as "best_model.pt", which saves all model parameters.
+Achieved a 54% reduction in average mean-squared training error after 6 pre-training epochs.
 ![Run Summary](https://github.com/sun770311/scLLM-pretrain/blob/main/run_summary.png)

+## Limitations
+Validation error decreased by 6% after pre-training.
+We acknowledge that 300,000 cells is a relatively small amount of data to perform pre-training on.
+One main goal when revisiting this project in the future would be to expand the training data and implementing regularization techniques to avoid overfitting.

 ## References
 The project draws on existing single-cell LLM scGPT's framework.
 Details can be found in the scGPT paper and codebase.